SharmaRupali/scikit-multilearn/docs/source/visualize_network.rst

 ================================================

 In order to visualize the data, different methods of data visualization may be considered.
 One of the methods presented is the
-Network Visualization, developed in parallel with the Cluster-Pie Visualization, which will be described in parallel with the other module, i.e. See "Developing a visualization method using Clustering".
+Network Visualization, developed in parallel with the Cluster-Pie Visualization, and the Heatmap Visualization, which will be described in parallel with the other modules, i.e. See "Developing a visualization method using Clustering" OR "Developing a visualization method using Heatmap".

 Network Visualization
 ---------------------